 Below is a rough Khor Fakkan hiking trail at Al Rabi mountain map.

-Al Rabi Tower trail is suitable for families with young kids (we saw many of them taking up this beautiful and slightly challenging trail).
+Al Rabi Tower trail is suitable for families with young kids (we saw many of them taking up this beautiful but still slightly challenging trail).
 Elevation gain of around 300 meters is still significant.
 Therefore, do not underestimate it and treat this trail as a little hiking adventure that requires some effort.

 The Best time to Hike Al Rabi Trail